ahmadrafidev/jobs-scraper-web/README.md

 - **Bahasa Pemrograman:** TypeScript
 - **Styling:** Tailwind CSS

-## Fitur Utama
+## Main feature

 1. **Job Scraping:**
-   - Mengumpulkan data lowongan pekerjaan dari jobstreet.co.id, karir.com, kalibrr.com, dan linkedin.com.
+    - Collect job vacancy data from jobstreet.co.id, karir.com, kalibrr.com, and linkedin.com.
-   - Menyimpan data lowongan pekerjaan ke MongoDB.
+    - Save job vacancy data to MongoDB.

-2. **API Server:**
+2. **Server API:**
-   - Menyediakan endpoint untuk mengakses data lowongan pekerjaan.
+    - Provides an endpoint to access job vacancy data.
-   - Endpoint untuk mendapatkan semua lowongan pekerjaan, lowongan berdasarkan ID, dan pencarian lowongan berdasarkan filter.
+    - Endpoint to get all job vacancies, vacancies by ID, and search vacancies by filter.

 3. **Frontend:**
-   - Menampilkan data lowongan pekerjaan dari API.
+    - Displays job vacancy data from the API.
-   - Fitur pencarian dan filter lowongan pekerjaan.
+    - Job vacancy search and filter feature.

 ## Install and Running the Web Application